search ]

 Headings inform visitors and search engines about the subjects of a particular content page on your site.
 Ideally, you should create a unique heading for every page on your site.
 Heading tags tell search engines how the different text blocks relate to each other.

-Once this is clear, it becomes easier to understand why keywords should appear in these headings.
-Search engines recognize and prioritize these keywords as the most relevant when scanning the page, thus improving your site’s ranking for those phrases/keywords.
+Once this is clear, it becomes easier to understand why relevant keywords should appear naturally in these headings.
+Search engines recognize and prioritize these keywords when scanning the page, thus improving your site’s ranking for those phrases.

-That said, to claim that heading tags have critical value for your site’s ranking would be an exaggeration.
-It is more accurate to say that heading tags add SEO value.
-In recent years, content from a trustworthy and authoritative source has carried more weight as a ranking factor.
+That said, heading tags alone won’t make or break your rankings.
+In recent years, content from a trustworthy and authoritative source (E-E-A-T) has carried more weight as a ranking factor.

 Nevertheless, search engines more easily find keywords when wrapped in heading tags.
-Therefore, heading tags are an important part of On-Page SEO optimization, and you don’t want to overlook that.
+Heading tags are an important part of On-Page SEO optimization, and you don’t want to overlook that.

 Heading Tags in WordPress – Best Practices